MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-reservation-order-tracking-and-action-messaging.md

 -   A multilevel production order where the **Manufacturing Policy** field of the involved parent and child items is set to **Make-to-Order**.
 The planning system creates reservations between the parent production order and the underlying production orders to ensure that they are processed together.
 Such a reservation binding overrides the item’s default costing and application method.

 -   A production, assembly, or purchase order where the **Reordering Policy** field of the involved item is set to **Order**.
 The planning system creates reservations between the demand and the planned supply to ensure that the specific supply is created.
-For more information, see [Design Details: Order](design-details-order.md).
+For more information, see [Order](design-details-handling-reordering-policies.md#order).

 -   A production order created from a sales order with the **Sales Order Planning** function is linked to the sales order with an automatic reservation.